-Due to saffron’s potency and high price tag, most recipes require just a pinch.
-Not only does the saffron add flavor and scent, but it also can color a dish yellow, orange, or red, depending on the recipe and the vividness of the saffron’s color.
+Due to the potency and high price tag, most recipes require just a pinch.
+Not only does it add flavor and scent, but it also can color a dish yellow, orange, or red, depending on the recipe and the vividness of the saffron’s color.

 To prolong the life of your saffron, keep it in a cool, dark place in an airtight container.
 If the container is see-through, cover it with foil or a dishrag to keep as much light as possible out of the spice.
 Don’t ever refrigerate saffron.
-You should be able to continue using your saffron for more than two years, as long as you properly care for it.
+If stored correctly you can use it for more than two years.
 Our saffron comes in a clear jar which is inside of a resealable foil zip pouch.
 Simply store your Sonoran Spice Saffron in the packaging it comes in to preserve your saffron for up to 3 years.

 Saffron isn’t just a pretty spice with a pleasant aroma and unforgettable taste.
 It also has several important health benefits and it’s rich in antioxidants.
 The spice can boost your mood and improve your mental health.
 It’s good for your hair, skin, and even your eyesight.
 If you have a cold or are experiencing an asthma attack, saffron may be able to help you.
 It has anti-inflammatory properties and can loosen phlegm in your throat.

-Saffron is a natural pain reliever and sleep aid.
-If you want something to balance out your hormones, give saffron a try!
+It’s a natural pain reliever and sleep aid.
+If you want something to balance out your hormones, give it a try!
 It can have a powerful positive impact on your endocrine system., If you have an upset stomach, eating saffron is an easy, effective fix.
-Lastly, some studies suggest saffron may be good for your heart health and lowering bad cholesterol.
+Lastly, some studies suggest it may be good for your heart health and lowering bad cholesterol.
 Saffron also has been shown to help with depression and anxiety.
 In a double-blind study, saffron was shown to be just as effective as Prozac for treating depression.

 Once you’ve tried saffron, you’ll be hooked!
 Many people describe the delicious flavor of this spice as addictive.
 Become one of the many who enjoys the world’s most luxurious spice!